Factor One - Speak to your sales team and discover the work that the company is trying to win.

 KPI stands for key performance indicator.
-KPI’s are measurable values that quantify what successfully meeting your objectives looks like.
+According to Hubspot, "A KPI is a key performance indicator that measures how your company is performing at achieving a certain goal or objective."
 When creating a strategy, you need measurable targets so you know whether or not your strategy has been successful.
 For example, KPIs could be a yearly sales target, a % increase in sales in a particular region, customer acquisition increase over the next 12 months, a % reduction in customer churn rate, or a lower cost of customer acquisition cost.
 Define what is important to achieve (based on your objectives), and use these KPIs to track how your marketing strategy is performing.

 A good KPI is well-defined and quantifiable but also has a clearly defined deadline.
 It should be communicated throughout both your department and the wider organisation.
 KPIs will act as a compass for your plans, helping you and your team to better understand the end goal.

 When you have your strategy in place, take the time to measure and test it using basic data analysis.
 You could trial different kinds of content, or the same content with different headlines, to see which messages or platforms are performing well.
 When you’ve run some tests, use the results to refine your strategy.
 What worked and what didn’t?
 The work of refining a B2B marketing strategy should be ongoing, as you learn more and changes happen in your industry.
 If your KPIs start to show a drop in results, test again and refine what you’re doing to make sure you continue to market in a way that is effective and useful.